Parking system FAQs

 Insert your coins in the slot under the press to operate' button.

-Why do only half of the new machines take coins?
+Why do only half of the machines take coins?

 Parking systems are moving away from coin payments however Council has ensured this option is still available to users.
-The new machines have been placed in a way that ensures a machine that accepts coins is never too far away for those that prefer to use this option of payment.
-Council will continue to monitor and review how the new system is working.
+The machines have been placed in a way that ensures a machine that accepts coins is never too far away for those that prefer to use this option of payment.

 How do the Green and Blue Zones work?

-The Green and Blue zones were created during the planning stages of Rotorua's revamped parking system.
+The Green and Blue zones were created during the planning stages of the parking system.
 Having distinct zones aims to encourage targeted shopping and visiting habits, which is the same reason we have different time limits in different parts of town.

 The zones help to reduce traffic congestion across the city caused by vehicles circling a wider area looking for car parks and encourages foot traffic, which in turn better supports inner city businesses.